XiaohangZhan/mix-and-match/README.md

     cv2

 ### Before Start
-1. Download pre-trained models in [link](https://drive.google.com/drive/folders/1dAA1aWTll_GAgpgYdYJnhrqY2pEydWiv?usp=sharing) to `pretrain`
+1. Download pre-trained models in [link](https://drive.google.com/drive/folders/1dAA1aWTll_GAgpgYdYJnhrqY2pEydWiv?usp=sharing) to `pretrain`.
+(You can also find trained `graph_iter_xxx.caffemodel` which can directly be fine-tuned for segmentation.)

 2. Download PASCAL VOC 2012 augmented dataset and CityScapes dataset to a proper position.